nvh/nvh.github.io/_posts/2016-05-09-use-protocol-constraints-instead-of-extensions.md

 protocol SendableRequest: ConstructableRequest { }
 ```

 This inheritance enforces that every `SendableRequest` should also be a `ConstructableRequest`.
-But what if we don’t care about the request being constructable, but do want to take advantage of the handy `ResultParsing` functionality described in the second half of the post?
+But what if we don’t care about the request being constructable, but want to take advantage of the handy `ResultParsing` functionality described in the second half of his post?

 With the current implementation, you’re out of luck.
 You have to implement `buildRequest()` (or use it’s default implementation) if you want to conform to `SendableRequest`.

-Luckily there’s a good solution for this: by defining `SendableRequest` without inheritance and adding the restriction to the extension:
+Luckily there’s a good solution for this: by defining `SendableRequest` without inheritance and adding a constraint to the extension:

 ```
 protocol SendableRequest {